Dowell-Lab/srworkshop/projectB/day09/worksheets/r_graphing_worksheet.md

 ### Export our work for GO analysis

-For GO analysis, we want to have a list of our genes of interest and a list of background. **Background** means the set of genes we actually measured in this experiments.
+We will do GO analysis on genes with a p53 ChIP peak that are also differentially expressed.
+For this, we want to have a list of our genes of interest and a list of background. **Background** means the set of genes we actually measured in this experiments.
 We’ll create the background list, and then export *(1)* this background list, along with *(2)* all differential expressed and bound genes, *(3)* overexpresed and bound genes, *(4)* underexpressed and bound genes.

-- Make each list
+- Make each list by filtering for each subset of genes.
 - Now you need to turn each list into a dataframe.
 This is because the function used to write, write_tsv(), only write dataframes and not lists.
 Use the function as.data.frame() to convert each list.